Juni business account review

 Juni currently only accepts limited liability companies based in the UK or EEA.

 Juni Technology is a Swedish Limited Company.
-Its Visa Platinum card is issued by Payrnet Limited in the UK, and the Juni Mastercard is issued by Payment Card Solutions in the UK.
-Both of these issuers are regulated by the Financial Conduct Authority (FCA).
+The Juni Mastercard is issued by Payment Card Solutions in the UK which is regulated by the Financial Conduct Authority (FCA).

 Juni does not operate as a bank which means the money you deposit with Juni will not be protected by the Financial Services Compensation Scheme (FSCS).
-Instead, it will be kept in safeguarded accounts in Luxembourg (for euros and US dollars) and the UK (for sterling).
-These are separate from the money used for Juni’s business operations which means that if Juni was to go bankrupt or become insolvent, you should get your money back.
+Instead, it will be kept in safeguarded accounts which are separate from the money used for Juni’s business operations.
+This means that if Juni was to go bankrupt or become insolvent, you should get your money back.

 The Juni business account is primarily designed for businesses related to ecommerce, dropshipping and marketing.
-If this applies to you and you’re looking for an easy-to-use, low cost business account, Juni could be well worth exploring – even more so if you need to manage finances in multiple currencies.
+If this applies to you and you’re looking for an easy-to-use business account, Juni could be well worth exploring – even more so if you need to manage finances in multiple currencies.

-However, as always, shop around and compare what other business accounts are available first, to be sure this is the best choice for you.
+However, fees are fairly high so, as always, shop around and compare what other business accounts are available first, to be sure this is the best choice for you.

 We run the numbers on 2 digital business accounts to help you decide which is best for your needs.